Regenerative Medicine and Aging Program

 - Translating findings about senolytic drugs into human studies, including efforts to improve kidney function in patients with renal failure by collecting and reimplanting stem cells into diseased tissues

 - Determining why cell and organ transplantation is not as effective in older patients as it is in younger patients

-- Studying unique molecules in the blood of older adults that make them vulnerable to heart failure after a heart attack.
-This work has helped identify six markers that can predict poor outcomes at the time of cardiac injury and help pave the way for regenerative therapies.
+- Studying unique molecules in the blood of older adults that make them vulnerable to heart failure after a heart attack, a project that has helped identify six markers that can predict poor outcomes at the time of cardiac injury and help pave the way for regenerative therapies

-- Evaluating the effectiveness of cells grown under different conditions for the treatment of patients with neurodegenerative diseases, such as Parkinson's disease and Alzheimer's.
+- Evaluating the effectiveness of cells grown under different conditions for the treatment of patients with neurodegenerative diseases, such as Parkinson's disease and Alzheimer's disease